uci-inf-133/a2-tweets-aktsang2/readme.txt

 */10
 - */3 Summarizing tweets
 - */4 Identifying the most popular activities
-- */3 Adding a text earch interface
+- */3 Adding a text to each interface

 2. How long, in hours, did it take you to complete this assignment?